EQEmu/eqemu-docs-v2/docs/server/items/evolving.md

 # Evolving Items

 The evolving items system is only available on the Rain of Fear 2 (RoF2) Client.
+It requires Server Release 22.62.0+

 - Allows for evolving item support for RoF2 only.
 - Has a 30 sec timer after equipping an evolving item before it can start to evolve.
 Time is configurable with a Rule.